stephencmorton/retirement-planning-spreadsheet-cad/README.md

 - Tax calculation does not include special provincial tax amounts (ON health premium, NT/NU refundable cost of living)
 - Tax calculation does not include Federal and YT employment amount for NRTC
 - Used the Federal clawback schedule to determine clawback for provincial Age Amount (the difference is quite small).

+## Security

+The spreadsheet uses macros, and you will have to click that you trust the macros in order to use the spreadsheet.

+The macros are simply for tax rate lookups.
+If you're an Excel guru, you can peek in the file and see them.

+I tried prototyping removing the macros but it was essentially impossible.
+Large ranges of cells would each have repeated and enormously long formulas in them, making the spreadsheet unmaintainable for the future.

+I am disappointed that a) Excel has no way of identifying macros that simply do mathematical operations and can't possibly cause harm, and b) my experiments in creating a macro-less spreadsheet did not work.